 Essential oils are often used in traditional medicine practices like Chinese traditional medicine and Ayurveda, the Indian sister science of yoga.
 Specifically, the oil extracted from the clary sage plant is one of the most revered when it comes to menopause symptoms and thinning hair.

-Clary sage is a flowering herb that grows natively in the Mediterranean region that has a refreshing scent that’s said to calm the mind and reduce anxious feelings.
+Clary sage is a flowering herb that grows natively in the Mediterranean region, and it has a refreshing scent that’s said to calm the mind and reduce anxious feelings.
 It was used traditionally to benefit eye health, but more recent research says it could be particularly helpful for aging women.

 Aromatherapy is often used as a stress-management tool, and clary sage oil has shown to be particularly effective.
 One small study in women found that inhaling the scent of clary sage essential oil before a stressful medical test helped to reduce blood pressure and tame anxious feelings.
 Other research on menopausal women showed that inhaling clary sage oil helped lower levels of cortisol, otherwise known as the stress hormone.
 Lower levels of cortisol are also associated with better-quality sleep.
 So if, especially now, you’re struggling with anxious feelings or insomnia, clary sage oil could bring some real relief.

 But if hot flashes and night sweats are more your issue, clary sage oil can help with that, too.
 It contains a plant compound called sclareol which is said to mimic estrogen in the body.
 During the onset of menopause, our estrogen levels start to decline, which is a major cause for many menopausal symptoms.
 According to menopause.org, low estrogen levels can lead to night sweats, hot flashes, headaches, fatigue, insomnia, bone loss, and vaginal dryness.
 Since sclareol acts the same way on the body that estrogen does, it can help to relieve some of these conditions.